ensoft/marple/docs/README.md

 **Figure:** The worflow of using eBPF.

 The [BPF Compiler Collection](https://github.com/iovisor/bcc) (BCC) is a "toolkit for creating efficient kernel tracing and manipulation programs", generally requiring Linux kernel version 4.1 or higher.
 BCC uses eBPF extensively, and makes it simpler to write eBPF programs by providing a Python interfaces to the various tools.
-The eBPF programs are written in C, and handled in strings in the BCC code.
+The eBPF programs are written in C, and handled as strings in the BCC code.
 Many useful example tools are provided too (see [the diagram below](#bcc_tools)).

 <a name="bcc-tools"></a>